Obama, Putin say Syria violence must end, no plan agreed

 Though Washington has shown no appetite for a new Libya-style intervention, Russia is reluctant to abandon its Syrian ally, a longtime arms customer, and risk losing its last firm foothold in the Middle East, including access to a warm-water navy base.

+“The sides reiterated their support for Kofi Annan’s plan and the need to work to push this plan forward,” said Putin’s spokesman, Dmitry Peskov.

+“The discussion about political process for the Russians is not just to focus on this one event, whether Assad goes and when he goes,” McFaul, the U.S. ambassador, told reporters.
+“They want to have a bigger discussion about it.
+They want to say: Well, what happens the day after?”

-Suspension of the U.N. monitoring mission in Syria over the weekend put added pressure on Obama and Putin, meeting for the first time since the Russian president’s re-election, to act decisively to keep the conflict from spiraling into civil war.
+Suspension of the U.N. monitoring mission in Syria over the weekend put added pressure on Obama and Putin to act decisively to keep the conflict from spiraling into civil war.

-The two men, at least in their public remarks, brushed past broad differences over issues such as arming Syria, U.N. sanctions and Assad’s future.

-As journalists entered the cramped hotel ballroom, the two leaders were leaning toward each other in discussion, neither smiling.
-Obama initiated a handshake for the cameras while the two remained seated.

-The hardened tone appears to mark the endpoint of Obama’s “reset” of ties with Russia, pursued with Putin’s predecessor, Dmitry Medvedev, and touted by the White House as a signature foreign policy accomplishment.

-The seriousness of the rift between Washington and Moscow was underscored last week when Secretary of State Hillary Clinton accused Russia of supplying Assad with attack helicopters.
-This drew an angry retort from the Kremlin.
+The rift between the two sides intensified last week when Secretary of State Hillary Clinton accused Russia of supplying Assad with attack helicopters.

-“Some people are trying to spoil the atmosphere of these talks,” said Yuri Ushakov, Putin’s adviser on foreign policy.
+“Russia does not sell helicopters to Syria, Russia is repairing helicopters sold (a) long time ago,” Peskov said.
+“Vladimir Putin always believed that state officials should use reliable sources of information.”

-The meeting touched on other issues besides Syria, including missile defense, arms reduction, and trade.
+The meeting between Obama and Putin also touched on missile defense, arms reduction, and trade.

-On Iran, Obama said the two leaders agreed on the need for a diplomatic solution to the country’s nuclear standoff with the West.
+Obama said the two leaders agreed on the need for a diplomatic solution to Iran’s nuclear standoff with the West.

-“We agreed that there’s still time and space to resolve diplomatically the issue of Iran’s potential development of nuclear weapons, as well as its interest in developing peaceful nuclear power,” Obama said.
+“We agreed that there’s still time and space to resolve diplomatically the issue of Iran’s potential development of nuclear weapons, as well as its interest in developing peaceful nuclear power,” he said.

 Despite the presidents’ stiff interaction during their encounter, Obama ended the appearance on a courteous note.